3 Importing and exporting data

 file.
 Fortunately, R has

-several packages that allow us to easily import data from comma-separated value
+several packages and functions that allow us to easily import data from comma-separated value

 .
 There are also the corresponding write_*

-In this chapter, we will import the following datasets, all of which can be downloaded from ILIAS:
+In this chapter, we will import the following datasets, all of which can be downloaded from ILIAS-page of the course:

 File name | Type | Import function | Package |